kibotu/kibotu/README.md

 My name is Jan Rabe.
 I am 36 years old and I live in Berlin.

-I'm working as Technical Lead Android for [Check24 Profis](https://www.check24.de/profis/), as well as and Android/Kotlin/Java/C# coach and consultant.
+I'm working as Technical Team Lead Android for [Check24 Profis](https://www.check24.de/profis/), as well as and Android/Kotlin/Java/C# coach and consultant.

 All the best,
 Jan Rabe